shakil140/Bookstore/README.md

 # Bookstore

-This is a minor project of a online bokstore
+This is a minor project of a online bookstore